Honda CBX1000 ProLink

 Honda RC166 1966 Racer.
 Photo courtesy of motorcyclespecs.co.za

-Soichiro Honda broke convention to challenge the 250cc two stroke racers of the day, by concocting a six cylinder 250cc four stroke that made up for having two crankshaft rotations per cycle by having six minute 50cc cylinders revving to a mind melting 20,000 rpm.
+Soichiro Honda broke convention to challenge the 250cc two stroke racers of the day, by enlisting the young talented engineer Shoichiro Irimajiri who concocted the six cylinder 250cc four stroke which made up for having two crankshaft rotations per cycle by having six minute 41.21cc cylinders revving to a mind melting 20,000 rpm.

 Arguably among one of the best sounding motorcycle engines ever made.
 A decade and a bit later, Honda did it again, taking on the contemporary inline 4, 1000cc bikes by reviving the inline 6. that had given them so much race success.